hesthub/iac/osx/blog-part2.md

 here we fetch the current value, register it to a temporary variable and compares it to our mh_localhostname variable found in a defautls folder.

-if these values differ, we use the command module and set our LocalHostName, and if everything goes according to plan, we use the "notify" keyword to call a task named "Clean dns cache".
+if these values differ, we sudo up and use the command module to set our LocalHostName, and if everything goes according to plan, we use the "notify" keyword to call a task named "Clean dns cache".

-This will call the handler we have setup in our role structure:
+Now lets create a handler that will listen to this notification.

+Create a folder inside our new role called handlers, and a new yaml file inside that:

 > roles/names/handlers/main.yml